mavely/challenge/README.md

 - Feel free to download Mavely for design inspiration, look at other feeds, or build on your own design.
 - This challenege is meant to test your ability to complete a self-contained project, communicate, and deliver on that project.
-- Please do not hesitate to reach out to Sean (sean@mavely.life) with any questions.

 ### Submission